A Stellar Dynamical Mass Measurement of the Supermassive Black Hole in NGC 3258: Summary

 \section{Summary}

 In this work, we presented an analysis of the elliptical (E1) galaxy NGC 3258 to measure the mass of its central SMBH using stellar dynamics.
-Our data were acquired from the Multi Unit Spectroscopic Explorer and combines IFU observations taken in both the WFM and NFM.
+Our data were acquired MUSE and combine IFU observations taken in both the WFM and NFM.
 We extracted the stellar kinematics by fitting the \CaII triplet in the NFM the \Mgb triplet in the WFM.
 Using these measurements, we construct LOSVDs, which are inputs for our models.

-To model the galaxy, we employed the three-integral axisymmetric Schwarzschild orbit-library modeling method to fit the observed LOSVDs.
-From these models we obtained estimates for the SMBH mass ($M$), $H$-band mass-to-light ratio ($\Upsilon$), asymptotic circular velocity ($v_c$), and the dark matter halo scale radius ($r_c$).
+To model the galaxy, we employed the three-integral axisymmetric Schwarzschild orbit library modeling method to fit the observed LOSVDs.
+From these models we obtained estimates for the SMBH mass ($M$), $H$-band mass-to-light ratio ($\Upsilon$), asymptotic circular velocity ($v_c$), and dark matter halo scale radius ($r_c$).
 Our derived mass of the SMBH is $(2.2 \pm 0.2)\times10^9 \Msun$.
-This value is consistent with a previous gas dynamical measurement by \citet{Boizelle2019} who found a mass of $2.249\times10^9 \Msun$ with 0.18\% statistical uncertainties, 0.62\% systematic uncertainties.
+This value is consistent with a previous gas dynamical measurement by \citet{Boizelle2019} who found a mass of $2.249\times10^9 \Msun$ with 0.18\% statistical uncertainties 0.62\% systematic uncertainties.
 The close agreement between these results provides strong support for both the stellar dynamical and gas dynamical methods and serves as a reference point for future direct and indirect mass measurements of the SMBH in NGC 3258.

 We also compared our measurement to the mass predicted by SMBH--galaxy scaling relations.
 Using the $M$--$\sigma$ and $M$--$L$ relations, we find that our SMBH mass measurement is overmassive when compared to predicted values by $0.57 \ \rm dex$, which is greater than the intrinsic scatter of these relations ($\sim0.3 \ \rm dex)$.
-This discrepancy underscores the need for a better understanding of the systematic uncertainties governing relations and how these relations evolve.
+This discrepancy underscores the need for a better understanding of the systematic uncertainties governing the relations and how these relations evolve.

-This work contributes to the ongoing efforts to measure masses of SMBHs and expand SMBH demographics, as well as to understand their coevolution with host galaxies and the relations between SMBH masses to their global properties.
+This work contributes to the ongoing efforts to measure the masses of SMBHs and expand SMBH demographics, as well as to understand their coevolution with host galaxies and the relations between SMBH masses their global properties.
 Our findings serve as a benchmark for future studies using indirect methods and help address outstanding questions regarding SMBH demographics and their scaling relations.